 February 7th, 2012

-HIGH PERFORMANCEOptimize Mobility, Preserve Infrastructure, Strengthen the Economy, by Catherine Higgins.
+HIGH PERFORMANCEOptimize Mobility, Preserve Infrastructure, by Catherine Higgins.

 A yearly publication outlines accomplishments and shows how UDOT plans to move forward.

 UDOT publishes the Strategic Direction and Performance Measures yearly to set the state’s transportation stage, communicate how construction, maintenance and safety projects improve the system, and to chart the road ahead.
 Utah is facing unprecedented growth in population and Vehicle Miles Traveled.
 The combination of factors poses a challenge, but efforts to expand capacity and make the system more efficient are helping Utahns avoid transportation gridlock.

 “We have stemmed the tide,” when it comes to travel delay, explained UDOT Director John Njord today at the Utah Transportation Commission Meeting.
 Njord reviewed pages from the Strategic Direction, which has recently been added to the UDOT website, and highlighted some key points for commission members.